 Topic Modeling: A Framework for Content

-Keyword optimization is a framework for SEO.
+Keyword optimization is a framework for search engine optimization.
 Similarly, you could say that topic modeling (how words and phrases are interrelated) is a framework for content optimization.
 With the rise of semantic search, you need to focus on specific topics and cover them in depth.
 Content optimization focuses on providing the best answers to any given query with elaborate content.
 That includes which subtopics you need to cover to build authority in that niche.

 How to Create Authoritative Content